Rottefella

 Rottefella is a Norwegian manufacturing company of winter sports equipment, more specifically ski bindings.
 The name "Rottefella" refers to the three-pin binding invented by Bror With in 1927, inspired on a couple of rat traps he had seen in a hardware store.
 The binding were more formally known as the "75mm Nordic Norm".

 The binding was the standard for cross-country skiing for decades.
-Rottefella also produces one of the two systems that have largely replaced the 75mm, the New Nordic Norm.
+Rottefella also produces binding systems that have largely replaced the 75mm, the NNN (or New Nordic Norm) and NNN-BC (backcountry version).

 Sponsorships

 Some skiers who ski on Rottefella bindings include: